 Fast forward to last year when I first started working at CMBG.
-I was walking through the garden when I was stopped in my tracks by what appeared to be a purple flowered Amsonia hubrichtii.
-After looking closer at the flowers, I saw the label that said Vernonia lettermannii.
+I was walking through the garden when I was stopped in my tracks by what appeared to be a purple-flowered Amsonia hubrichtii.
+After looking closer at the flowers, I saw the label that said Vernonia lettermannii ‘iron butterfly.’
 My first thought was, wow, this is cool… a small Vernonia.
-This would be perfect for the garden.
-My second thought was wondering if this plant was named after David Letterman.
-It was actually named after George Letterman, a reclusive botanist who spent most of his life exploring for plants while living in a one-room shack in Missouri.
+This would be perfect for the pollinator gardens.
+My second thought was wondering if this plant was named after David Letterman (Nope).
+It was actually named after George W. Letterman, a reclusive botanist who spent most of his life exploring plants while living in a one-room shack near St. Louis, Missouri.

 As you go around your garden this fall looking for holes to fill in your garden beds, consider Vernonia lettermannii for any open, sunny site.